pasparsw/comlint_cpp/README.md

 ### <a name="running_command_line_interface"></a>Running command line interface

 To make things easier, Comlint offers one more way to handle user input arguments - automatic command handler execution.
 Developer may implement his/her own class implementing logic which should be executed after user calls one of the supported commands in the constructed command line interface.
-Such class must derive from `comlint::CommandHandlerInterface` class and implement `Run(const comlint::ParsedCommand &command)` method.Code in this implementation will be executed automatically whenever user uses the corresponding command.
+Such class must derive from `comlint::CommandHandlerInterface` class and implement `Run(const comlint::ParsedCommand &command)` method.
+Code in this implementation will be executed automatically whenever user uses the corresponding command.
 Let's say we implement such class:

 ```cpp
 class SomeCommandHandler : public comlint::CommandHandlerInterface